-Proposal to ban transgender athletes advances in Kansas
+Kansas advances plan to bar trans athletes from girls’ teams

 Jones said she’s confident that the measure has enough support to overcome a potential veto by Kelly.
 Republicans hold supermajorities in both chambers, and the 2020 elections made the Legislature more conservative.

-She and other supporters of the bill portray themselves as the defenders of hard-won opportunities for women in sports and other activities made possible by federal civil rights laws starting in the 1970s.
+She and other supporters of the bill say they are defending hard-won opportunities for women in sports and other activities made possible by federal civil rights laws starting in the 1970s.

 “This bill is about ensuring that girls have a fair opportunity,” Jones said.